How changing this one thing in my business changed everything

-The decision to start my own copywriting and editing business was a no-brainer.
 I’d left my job in corporate communications to have baby #2, and we’d recently made the move from Melbourne back to Adelaide to be closer to family.
-About a year after the move, an old friend got in touch to see if I could help her out with some of the overflow at her marketing consultancy.
-“Yeah sure, why not?”
-I said.
+An old friend got in touch to see if I could help her out with some of the overflow at her marketing consultancy.

 With surprisingly little effort on my part, the work just started to roll in from there.
-I wrote web copy for friends, picked up editing work through old colleagues and scored a few copywriting gigs through word of mouth.
+I wrote web copy for friends, picked up editing jobs through old colleagues and started scoring a few copywriting gigs through word of mouth.

-I got myself an ABN, a gorgeous friend built me a website, and before I knew it, I was a stay at home mum ‘slash’ freelance copywriter.
-Without even really tyring I now had a small income and a business that kept me connected to the outside world, all while hanging out at home in my yoga tights with the smalls.
+I got myself an ABN, a gorgeous friend built me a website, and before I knew it, I was a stay at home mum slash freelance copywriter.
+Without even really trying I now had a small income and a (teeny tiny) business that kept me connected to the outside world, all while hanging out at home in my yoga tights with the smalls.

-And, for a time, it was super easy.
-It fitted in perfectly with my pace of life and felt good on every level.
-But as the girls grew older, and I had more time on my hands to devote to the business, I realised I wasn’t being all that strategic about what I’d created.
+But as the girls grew older, and I had more time to devote to the business, I realised I wasn’t being all that strategic about what I’d created.

-But something was off.
-It felt like hard work.
-Putting together detailed proposals and quoting on jobs takes time, and when a project didn’t get lift-off, well, it was deflating, to say the least.
+But then something shifted.
+Things got harder.
+Putting together detailed proposals and quotes was time-consuming, and when a project didn’t get off the ground, well, it was deflating, to say the least.

-Now I wasn’t the cheapest copywriter in town but I certainly wasn’t the most expensive either.
-I’m a friendly, relatable gal who loves a chat (just ask my husband!).
-I had over a decade of web writing experience and a bunch of glowing testimonials from loads of happy clients, so I was honestly baffled as to why some of these proposals weren’t getting off the ground.
+Now I wasn’t the cheapest copywriter in town, but I certainly wasn’t the most expensive either.
+I’m a friendly, relatable gal who loves a good chat (just ask my husband!).
+I had over a decade of web writing experience and a bunch of glowing testimonials from happy clients, so I was honestly baffled as to what I was doing wrong.

 In my attempt to appeal to a broad audience (read: anyone with a website), I was talking to everyone but not saying anything to anyone.

 I’d been focusing so hard on helping others prune back their hedges and clear the overgrowth that I hadn’t seen the weeds growing in my own back garden.
 My copy was too generic.
-Visitors to my site didn’t know how to work with me and even worse, they couldn’t see the real value I could bring.
+Visitors to my site didn’t know how to work with me and, even worse, potential clients couldn’t see the real value I could bring.

 So I went back to basics.